Israel pushes deeper into Gaza and frees Hamas captive; Netanyahu rejects calls for cease-fire

 Over 1,400 people have died on the Israeli side, mainly civilians killed during Hamas' initial attack, also an unprecedented figure.

-Video circulating on social media showed an Israeli tank and bulldozer in central Gaza blocking the territory’s main highway, which the Israeli military in recent weeks has suggested Palestinians use to evacuate to the south.
+Video circulating on social media showed an Israeli tank and bulldozer in central Gaza blocking the territory’s main north-south highway.

 The video, taken by a local journalist, shows a car approaching an earth barrier across the road.
 The car stops and turns around.
 As it heads away, a tank appears to open fire, and an explosion engulfs the car.
 The journalist, in another car, races away in terror, screaming, “Go back!
 Go back!” at an approaching ambulance and other vehicles.